 Systemic inflammation can occur due to exposure to stress, smoking, pollution, and a range of diseases.
 Therefore, the consumption of anti-inflammatory fruits such as watermelon is essential to lead a healthy lifestyle.

-Watermelon is almost 92% water so you can already imagine how proficient it is at hydrating people.
+Watermelon is almost 92% water, so you can already imagine its proficiency at hydrating people.

 It has water in its name!
-It is filled with the goodness of electrolytes such as potassium and magnesium that help replenish energy levels instantly.
-This helps prevent heat strokes.
-An excellent diuretic it helps increase urine output without pressuring your kidneys.
+It has the goodness of electrolytes such as potassium and magnesium that help replenish energy levels instantly.
+This quality also helps prevent heat strokes.
+An excellent diuretic helps increase urine output without pressuring your kidneys.

 Being rich in fibres fosters healthy digestion and prevents constipation.

 The high water content also helps smoothen the activity of your digestive organs.
 Consuming fruit sensibly also helps regulate bowel movements.
 Fibres make up most of your stool, while water helps easy transit in your digestive tract.